arskom/spyne/doc/source/manual/03_types.rst

 "Client." and "Server." prefixes in error codes to make this distinction.

-To integrate common transport and protocol behavior easily to Spyne, some common exceptions are defined in the :mode:`spyne.error` module.
+To integrate common transport and protocol behavior easily to Spyne, some common exceptions are defined in the :mod:`spyne.error` module.
 These are then hardwired to some common Http response codes so that e.g. raising a ``ResourceNotFoundError`` ends up setting the response code to 404.